-For my 14th woman in STEM, I interviewed Yasemin, a German passionate PhD student, who communicate science in German.
+For my 14th woman in STEM, I interviewed Yasemin, a German passionate PhD student, who communicates science in German.

 Hi @snazzyscienceblogger!
 First of all would you like to tell us something about you?

 My name is Yasemin, I am 26 years old and in the second year of my PhD.
 I grew up in a little town in Baveria (Germany) and my dream has always been to study at the Ludwig-Maximilians University in Munich!
 I am not kidding My first memory about that is when I was round about 5 years old And in the end I really got the opportunity to complete my Bacherlor’s and Master’s degree in Pharmaceutical Sciences at the Ludwig-Maximilians University in Munich.
 I also spent 5 months at the University of Oxford during my Master’s program, which was really demanding but I am grateful to have had the opportunity to be there.
 I learnt so much!

 When did you start your Instagram account?
 How did you get the idea?